carterbrimeyer/Build-A-Blog-Sample-Template/home/secondsectionexample.md

 id: 1
 ---

-### Right Section
+### Left Section

-This is an example of another section.
+This is an example of asection.

-This section is cooler than the left section.
+You can put whatever fancy markdown you want here!